fetchai/docs-archived/etch-language-guide/docs/smart-contract-intro.md

 A <a href="https://en.wikipedia.org/wiki/Smart_contract" target="_blank">smart contract</a> facilitates, verifies, and enforces a transaction between two or more parties on a distributed ledger or blockchain.

-A smart contract stores transaction data on the permanent and irreversible blockchain ledger and, on doing so, changes the state of the ledger.
+Smart contracts store transactional data on the permanent and irreversible blockchain ledger and, on doing so, change the state of the ledger.

 Smart contract programming languages are scripting languages specific to the cryptocurrency or platform, such Bitcoin's Script or Ethereum's Solidity.

-Fetch.AI smart contracts run on the `etch` virtual machine (VM) which is a logical computation layer for running smart contract code.
-The `etch` VM and smart contract code resides on every node of the distributed ledger.
+Fetch.AI smart contracts run on the `etch` virtual machine (VM) which is a logical computation layer used to execute smart contract code.
+The `etch` VM and smart contract code reside on every node of the Fetch distributed ledger.

-Smart contracts can be used for voting, crowdfunding, auctions, multi-signature wallets, identity verification, and much more.
+Smart contracts can be used for voting applications, crowdfunding, auctions, multi-signature wallets, identity verification, and much more.

-`etch` builds up smart contracts with `State` and `PersistentMap` data structures and the `Address` type which represents account owners and their balances.
+`etch` builds up smart contracts using `State` and `PersistentMap` data structures and the `Address` type which represents account owners and their balances.

 ## The Ledger

-Smart contract transactions are etched onto the distributed ledger, or blockchain, and are therefore permanent, traceable, and irreversible.
+Smart contract transactions are etched onto the Fetch.AI distributed ledger, or blockchain, and are therefore permanent, traceable, and irreversible.

 The Fetch.AI ledger is the blockchain foundation of the `etch` VM.
 Quick start instructions for spinning up a Fetch.AI ledger node are <a href="https://community.fetch.ai/getting-started/building-fetchai-ledger-node/develop" target="_blank">here</a>.